PREFERRED PANELS

 Panel Types

-Double lock standing seam
+Double lock standing seam roofing panels

 Standing seam are our most commonly used and installed panels.
 Mechanical seaming is required to weatherproof and water-tight standing seam panels.
 Once seamed, these panels are rated for winds up to 120 MPH.